 A really solid piece.
 It was obviously harder for Ellen to make the switch than it was for most of us.
 And, as always, she articulates her thoughts about going vegan in a way that maximizes mainstream appeal.
 Link.

-The movement by U.S. food corporations toward more humane treatment of animals experienced a whopper of a shift Wednesday when Burger King announced that all of its eggs and pork will come from cage-free chickens and pigs by 2017.
+The Associated Press: The movement by U.S. food corporations toward more humane treatment of animals experienced a whopper of a shift Wednesday when Burger King announced that all of its eggs and pork will come from cage-free chickens and pigs by 2017.
 Humane Society chief Wayne Pacelle: Burger King Corp. has demonstrated when it comes… Read more »

 Earlier this month I blogged about Pizza Hut’s launch of hot dog stuffed pizza crust in the UK.
 And now the chain has released a comparably nauseating item in the Middle East: a repellent “crown crust pizza” made with either hamburgers or chicken.
 The commercials (here and here), featuring a patron practically begging the waiter… Read more »

 Every time I’m on social media, I am reminded of a growing trend that worries me — let’s call it dietary tribalism.
 I use this term to refer to the many fractured groups with conflicting dietary views who, for the most part, don’t realize just how much they have in common.
 Good stuff.
 We can endlessly… Read more »

 Vegan for Life coauthor Jack Norris’ new one-hour talk, “Vegan Nutrition: What Does the Science Say?” is now on YouTube.
 Many vegans are completely blowing it when it comes to covering their nutritional bases.
 If you haven’t read Jack’s book, if you can’t remember taking your last B-12 supplement, or if you have no idea where… Read more »

 The Wall Street Journal reports: In one of the largest transoceanic cattle drives in history, as many as 100,000 heifers from Uruguay, Australia and New Zealand will board multistory cattle-carrying ships this year—bound for China.
 Terrifying.
 The worst possible move for an overpopulated and aging country with declining water resources.
 I can’t imagine a more… Read more »